tommyknows/bachelor-thesis/Proposals/fgo.md

 language `Go`.
 With Go supporting first-class functions, making it purely functional would consist mainly of changes to the linter and possibly compiler (for optimisations).

+## Why

+Last semester, I had a course on functional programming.
+This involved learning Haskell.
+Although I am a big fan of Haskell, getting started with the functional primitives _and_ learning a new language and syntax at the same time can be difficult (and Haskell is not really known for its simplicity :-) ).

+While Haskell's syntax is great if you are used to functional programming, what threw me off quite a few times was that I didn't know what was being passed to which function, with which parameters.
+To ease the transition into functional programming (from a imperative or object oriented approach), Functional Go would stand in between both.
+While forcing you to write functional code, the syntax is still "imperative" (and quite verbose), which should make it easier to understand what is going on.

+Thus, Functional Go should mostly be an "educational" language, and it is not the goal to make it "production ready" (although you may define production ready however you want).

 ## Description

 Go is mainly an imperative language.
 While allowing functional constructs (which